-How to Pick and Pack Travel Clothes
+How to Pick and Efficiently Pack Travel Clothes

 • Pack the right type of clothing – focus on versatile, quick-dry clothing.

-• Utilize packing cubes – the critical piece of gear you need to fit into a small space
+• Utilize packing cubes – the critical piece of gear you need to fit into a small space.

-• Fabric – natural wool or synthetics (polyester, rayon, spandex) are quick drying, sweat wicking, wrinkle free. and light weight.
-There is a backpacking saying – cotton kills.
-As much as I love cotton, it retains sweat, wrinkles easily, weighs more, and consumes a greater volume of space.
+• There is a backpacking saying – cotton kills.
+As much as I love cotton it retains sweat, wrinkles easily, weighs more, and consumes more packing space.

 • Do you really need it?